Executive Director & Co-Founder

 I am very fortunate to have a wonderful and supportive husband of 17 years, Jeff, who always volunteers by my side.
 We have twin teenagers, Corey and Chelsea, who also are committed to social action activities and youth programming in the community.

 LeAnn Hait is a Corporate Account Manager with over twenty years of experience in sales and business development in the information technology industry.
-LeAnn’s focus has been building close customer relationships and delivering solutions to meet her customers’ hospitality wi-fi and telecommunications needs.
-She is skilled at complex negotiations, managing challenging installations and building customer loyalty.
-She has worked for Microsoft, CenturyLink, Compaq Computer and is currently an account manager for Single Digits.
+LeAnn’s focus has been building close customer relationships and delivering solutions to meet her customers’ needs.
+She has worked for Microsoft, CenturyLink, and Compaq Computer.
 LeAnn graduated from University of Colorado, Leeds School of Business in Boulder.

 LeAnn’s passion has always been philanthropy, especially providing kids an opportunity to volunteer and make a difference.
 She served as a Family Support Volunteer for Habitat for Humanity for nine years, helping families work to earn new homes and change their lives.
 She also served as the VP of Fundraising for Boy Scouts.
 She enjoyed co-chairing the Philanthropy Club at Belleview Elementary School and organizing fundraisers for Katrina Hurricane relief, as well as a book drive for an orphanage in Africa.
 She is also a member of National Charity League, a mother-daughter volunteering organization, and has served in various leadership positions over the last nine years.

-LeAnn was a member of the PROJECT OUR TOWN Leadership Council last year is honored to continue to be a part of PROJECT OUR TOWN.
+LeAnn was a member of the PROJECT OUR TOWN Leadership Council and is honored to continue to be a part of PROJECT OUR TOWN.

 Mark White broke into international non-profit accounting in 1999 working for Habitat for Humanity International and supported over 25 country programs across four continents in 10 years.